-Children at Barnburgh Primary School enjoy a lunch break between 12pm and 1pm.
+Children at Barnburgh Primary School enjoy a lunch break between 11;30 and 1:30 (these are staggered).
 During their lunch break children may have a healthy hot dinner, cooked on site or they may bring a healthy packed lunch to school.
 All children eat in the dinner hall.

 It is important to us to promote healthy lifestyles and consequently we request that packed lunches do not include chocolate (including biscuits with a chocolate coating), sweets or fizzy drinks.

 Children can select where they sit in the dining hall and who they wish to sit with.
 They are given time to eat at their own pace and once they have finished their dinner they may leave their table and go onto the playground to enjoy some of the many activities provided.

 School dinners cost £2.55 per day and can be paid using our Parent Pay service.
 Children who are in Reception, Year 1 and Year 2 will receive a free school meal.
 Children may also be able to receive free school meals if their families are in receipt of any of the following;